Texas Pacific Land Corp: A Hig - GuruFocus.com

-Texas Pacific Land Corp (TPL, Financial) is a prominent player in the Oil & Gas industry.
-As of August 11, 2023, the company's stock price stands at $1879.02, with a market capitalization of $14.43 billion.
-The stock has seen a gain of 3.35% today and a significant increase of 33.13% over the past four weeks.
-This article will delve into the company's financial performance and potential, using the GF Score and other key metrics.
+Founded in 1888, Texas Pacific Land Corp (TPL, Financial) is one of the largest landowners in the state of Texas with approximately 900,000 acres of land in West Texas.
+The company operates in the oil and gas industry, focusing on revenue growth from oil and gas royalties and overall land sales.
+As of August 17, 2023, the company's stock price stands at $1912.01, with a market cap of $14.68 billion.
+The stock has seen a gain of 3.24% today and a significant increase of 36.29% over the past four weeks.

 GF Score Analysis

-The Financial Strength rank measures how strong a company's financial situation is.
-TPL's Financial Strength is ranked at 10/10, indicating a robust financial situation.
-This is based on factors such as its interest coverage of 10000.00, a debt to revenue ratio of 0.00, and an Altman Z score of 78.37.
+The Financial Strength Rank measures how strong a company's financial situation is.
+TPL's Financial Strength Rank is a perfect 10 out of 10.
+This is based on its high interest coverage of 10000.00, a low debt to revenue ratio of 0.00, and a robust Altman Z score of 80.00.
+These figures indicate that TPL is in a strong financial position with minimal debt burden.

 Profitability Rank Analysis

 The Profitability Rank ranks how profitable a company is and how likely the company's business will stay that way.
-TPL's Profitability Rank is 10/10, indicating high profitability and business stability.
-This is based on factors such as its Operating Margin of 78.60%, a Piotroski F-Score of 6, and a consistency of profitability over the past 10 years.
+TPL's Profitability Rank is also a perfect 10 out of 10.
+This is based on its high Operating Margin of 78.60%, a decent Piotroski F-Score of 6, and a consistent profitability over the past 10 years.
+These figures suggest that TPL has a strong profitability potential.

 Growth Rank Analysis

 The Growth Rank measures the growth of a company in terms of its revenue and profitability.
-TPL's Growth Rank is 10/10, indicating strong revenue and profitability growth.
-This is based on a 5-year revenue growth rate of 26.20% and a 3-year revenue growth rate of 11.00%.
+TPL's Growth Rank is 10 out of 10, indicating a strong growth potential.
+This is based on its 5-year revenue growth rate of 26.20% and a 3-year revenue growth rate of 11.00%.
+These figures suggest that TPL has a strong growth trajectory.

 GF Value Rank Analysis

 The GF Value Rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples along with an adjustment factor based on a company's past returns and growth and future estimates of the business' performance.
-TPL's GF Value Rank is 7/10, indicating a fair valuation.
+TPL's GF Value Rank is 6 out of 10, indicating a fair valuation.

 Momentum Rank Analysis

 The Momentum Rank is determined using the standardized momentum ratio and other momentum indicators.
-TPL's Momentum Rank is 5/10, indicating moderate stock price performance.
+TPL's Momentum Rank is 5 out of 10, suggesting a moderate momentum.

 Competitor Analysis

-In conclusion, Texas Pacific Land Corp's high GF Score, robust financial strength, impressive profitability, strong growth, fair valuation, and moderate momentum make it a compelling investment option in the Oil & Gas industry.
+In conclusion, Texas Pacific Land Corp's high GF Score, strong financial strength, impressive profitability, and robust growth potential make it a compelling investment opportunity in the Oil & Gas industry.